UtrechtUniversity/re-presentation-src-components/exercises.md

 # Build your own component!

-A pretty common usecase for ResearchCloud components is to install and run a webapplication, and serve it to the outside world.
-Doing so requires at least the following steps to performed in your playbook:
+A pretty common usecase for ResearchCloud components is to install and run a web application, and serve it to the outside world.
+Doing so requires the following steps to performed in your playbook:

 1. Installing dependencies.
 1. Installing the application.
+   * Configuring the application, if needed.
 1. Creating a system service definition for the application, so it reloads when the workspace is restarted.
 1. Running the application (via the system service), so that it listens on `localhost`
 1. Using a reverse proxy to pass on incoming requests to the workspace's FQDN to the application running on `localhost`.